oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 ### Handling the OIDC initiation

-As a tool, you'll receive an HTTP request containing the [OIDC initiation](https://www.imsglobal.org/spec/security/v1p0#step-2-authentication-request).
+As a tool, you'll receive an HTTP request containing the [OIDC initiation](https://www.imsglobal.org/spec/security/v1p0#step-2-authentication-request), generated by the platform originating messages builders.

 You can use the [OidcInitiator](../../src/Security/Oidc/OidcInitiator.php) to handle this:
 - it requires a registration repository implementation [as explained here](../quickstart/interfaces.md)